tlsfuzzer/tlsfuzzer/docs/source/glossary.rst

      Implementation of Diffie-Hellman key exchange algorithm over elliptic curves.

+   AES
+     Advanced Encryption Standard is a symmetric block cipher.

    AES-GCM
      Advanced Encryption Standard in Galois Counter Mode is an :term:`AEAD` cipher, it encrypts and authenticates data with one operation.